osmandapp/web/main/docs/user/navigation/route-navigation.md

 </Tabs>

 :::note
-Even if you turn off the screen or exit the OsmAnd app window, you'll still get voice prompts.
+Even if you turn off the screen or exit the OsmAnd app, you'll still get voice prompts.
 :::

 :::tip
-To save the phone's battery, you can use [“Turn on screen”](..//personal/profiles.md#appearance) option.
-Pressing the device power button will show OsmAnd on the top of the lock screen of your phone during navigation.
+To save your device battery, while navigation you can use [“Screen control”](./voice-navigation#screen-control) options (<Translate android="true" ids="shared_string_menu,configure_profile,general_settings_2,turn_screen_on"/>).
 :::